min2ha/ukwa-site/content/target/43641/index.en.md

   "subject": "EU Referendum"
 }

-# Quietus, The: “Europe Needs English Tea”: The EU Referendum And The Arts

 The Quietus is a British online music and pop culture magazine, focusing on arts news, reviews, and feature: in this article artists and curators express their thoughts and feelings about Europe, the Union, and the prospects for Brexit.